Administrative divisions of Czechoslovakia: 1918-1948 division

-From 1918 to 1928, the eastern Czechoslovakia, within what is now the Czech Republic, was divided into three administrative divisions known as lands: Bohemian Land, Moravian Land, and Silesian Land.
+From 1918 to 1928, eastern Czechoslovakia, within what is now the Czech Republic, was divided into three administrative divisions known as lands: Bohemian Land, Moravian Land, and Silesian Land.
 The territories of Slovakia and Subcarpathian Ruthenia were divided into several regions.

-From 1928 to 1939, Czechoslovakia was divided into five lands: Bohemian Land, Moravian-Silesian Land (including the Silesian branch office in the Moravian-Silesian Land), Slovakian Land, and the Subcarpathian Ruthenian Land.
+From 1928 to 1939, Czechoslovakia was divided into five lands: Bohemian Land, Moravian-Silesian Land (including the Silesian branch office in the Moravian-Silesian Land), Slovak Land, and the Subcarpathian Ruthenian Land.

 1948–1960 division

 The regions came into force on 24 December 1948.
 During this period, there were 19 total regions: 13 Czech and 6 Slovak as follows:

 Czech regions

 From 1954, the city of Prague was made into a city-region, separate from Prague Region.